Detailed Overview of the GMAT

 According to the Graduate Management Admission Council (GMAC), the makers of the test, "The GMAT® exam measures basic verbal, mathematical, and analytical writing skills that you have developed over a long period of time in your education and work.
 It does NOT measure your knowledge of business, your job skills, specific content in your undergraduate or first university course work, or your abilities in any other specific subject area.”

 The test is administered using Computer-Adaptive Testing (CAT), as opposed to a paper-and-pencil test.
-There are many features of CAT that are different from paper-and-pencil testing, but the test is calibrated so that test-takers should receive approximately the same score using CAT as they would taking a paper-and-pencil test.
-The paper test was offered overseas, but that has become obsolete with Pearson VUE taking over as administrators.
+There are many features of CAT that are different from paper-and-pencil testing, but the test is calibrated so that test-takers should receive approximately the same score using CAT as they would on a paper-and-pencil test.
+The paper test had been offered overseas but not since Pearson VUE took over test administration.

-The GMAT is given in English, and consists of the following four separately timed sections: Two Analytical Writing tasks (AW), Quantitative (math), and Verbal.
-The AW section is always first, followed by Quantitative and then Verbal.
+The GMAT is given in English, and consists of the following four separately timed sections: One Analytical Writing task (AW), Integrated Reasoning, Quantitative (math), and Verbal.
+The AW section is always first, followed by Integrated Reasoning, Quantitative, and then Verbal.
 An optional break of 8 minutes is allowed before and after the Quantitative Section.

 - Analytical Writing Assessment 1 essay, 30 minutes; the essay asks for an analysis of an argument.